fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 - NEPTUNE X

-Tested with 2.6.1 and Neptune 4
+Tested with PrusaSlicer 2.6.1 and Neptune 4

 Apple silicone will not work on the release.
-In order to run, you must run the script through an x86 python or else the dlls wil not work.
-You can does this by installing the x86 Homebrew and Rosetta 2.
+In order to run, you must run the script through an x86 python otherwise the dlls will not work.
+You can do this by installing the x86 Homebrew and Rosetta 2.

 ## Arguments